+A CDN should help to solve this issue.
 For more information about CDNs, do check out “Content Delivery Network: 11 Questions & Answers”.

-This brief overview should give you a better understanding of your waterfall charts.
-The aim of the game: to shrink the waterfall both horizontally and vertically!
+This brief overview should give you a better understanding of your Waterfall charts.
+The aim of the game: to shrink the Waterfall both horizontally and vertically!